zsparal/api-documentation/source/orders/migrate-to-orders.rst

 Note that orders cannot be canceled by shoppers.
 The order will remain ``created`` so that you can add further payments to the order to give your customer a second chance to pay for the order.

-If you want to cancel the order if your customer cancels the payment, you will need to retrieve the payment together with the order instead of just the order by adding a ``?embed=payments`` to the Get Order API request.
+If you want to know if your customer canceled the first payment, you will need to retrieve the payment together with the order instead of just the order by adding a ``?embed=payments`` to the Get Order API request.
 You can then find the status of the first payment under ``_embedded.payments.0.status``.

+Canceling an order should be done from your backend.
+You can use the :doc:`Cancel Order API
+</reference/v2/orders-api/cancel-order>.`

 Retrieving available payment methods
 ------------------------------------